Working For Accommodation and Pay in New Zealand: What Are Your Rights?

 Some paid jobs in New Zealand have accommodation provided.
 This can mean a number of different things, either you are paid a full wage but are offered discounted accommodation in your employer’s chosen accommodation, accommodation is provided with the accommodation cost deducted from your wages, or accommodation is provided for free.
 If it is unclear on the job listing how the accommodation is provided, then be sure to ask the questions before taking the job offer.
 It is common practice for some jobs to have accommodation included, especially in New Zealand’s hospitality industry and farming industries.

 How you are offered the accommodation as part of your job must be agreed by you in writing, usually via an employment agreement or another similar contract.
-Be aware that the accommodation and wage offered cannot be below the minimum wage all together.
+Be aware that the accommodation and wage offered cannot be equal to below the minimum wage.
 The minimum wage in New Zealand is NZ$16.50.
 We’ll more into details on wages in the article below.

 Do you need a visa to work for accommodation provided jobs in New Zealand?